Adzz/match_a/notes.md

 Also - make it a story the thread in Duffel was about my story our story and something else...
 Basically framing it in a way that draws in the people.

-PM - in the beginning there was P.M. [could skip for time]

 All Pipes Lead to Smart pipes - AKA I wrote a pipeline lib.
 ...
 And got bitten. (reversible list - zipper)